Madge Bishop: Departure (2001)

 In December 2000, it was announced that Charleston had decided to leave Neighbours for a second time and that she had already filmed her final scenes.
 The official Neighbours website said Charleston had left the set on 24 November and details of Madge's exit storyline were being kept secret, but the door was not left open for a future return.
-Of her departure, Charleston said "Leaving this time around is certainly very different to the last time.
+Of her departure, Charleston said: "This is a sad day in many ways, as I am going to miss a lot of people.
+However, I am also looking forward to the future and new challenges.
+Leaving this time around is certainly very different to the last time.
 Although I thought the last time was also final, I am now leaving knowing that the door will be closed and I won't be going back.
-I'm happy with the way Madge has been written out - it's very strong and dramatic."
+I'm happy with the way Madge has been written out – it's very strong and dramatic."

 The writers decided to kill off the character as they realised that Madge would never intentionally leave Harold.
 Smith commented, "because of the way the two have been portrayed, the way they feel about each other, one couldn't just walk away from the other.
 It would never work."
 On-screen, Madge was diagnosed with pancreatic cancer and she contracted septicaemia shortly afterward.
 With Harold by her side, Madge died in her bed.

 In 2005, Charleston revealed that she left Neighbours because she did not agree with changes the production company made to her character.
-She said "They tried to mess around with Madge, and tried to make her into a bit of a wimp really, a bit of a victim.
+She said: "They tried to mess around with Madge, and tried to make her into a bit of a wimp really, a bit of a victim.
 I didn't enjoy it because I had spent all those years building up this wonderful strong woman and they tried to take her apart, brick by brick."